October Health – 2025 Report

 What can businesses do to assist their employees?

-• Promote Open Communication: Encourage a stigma-free environment where employees feel safe discussing mental health.
+Encourage a culture where employees feel safe discussing mental health without stigma.